Best Way to Send Money from China to the UK

 How fast is China-to-UK remittance usually?

-For standard supported GBP cases, it can be as fast as 10 minutes in some cases.
+For supported GBP cases, it can be as fast as about 10 minutes in some cases.
 Traditional bank wires are more often around 2-3 business days, depending on bank and intermediary handling.

 Are the documents different for a UK transfer?

 Usually not in principle.
-For standard salary remittance, the core set is usually passport, valid work visa or work residence permit, and an individual income tax certificate.
+For standard salary remittance, the core set is usually passport, valid work-status documents, and tax-related salary proof.

 What details matter most for a UK recipient?